dogasantos/masstomap/README.md

 Masstomap creates a single nmap report per IP/target while it is running against a list of targets.
 The reason is that you can stop the scan and resume later.
 Soon as every target is scanned, masstomap will craft a single compliant nmap report using 3 different formats.

+### NOTE ###
+Again, this tool will create 3 report files per IP/target (text, grepable, xml).
+All those files will be merged automatically in the end.
+Don't freak out.

 ### FILES

 This tool will generate 4 files:<br>